Generated high-country canyon river scene representing the Crystal River near Redstone

 Local plan

-Base in Carbondale or Redstone, check the gauge first, start near a developed access corridor, then move upstream or downstream depending on water color and wading comfort.
+Base in Carbondale or Redstone, check the gauge first, start near a developed access area, then move upstream or downstream depending on water color and wading comfort.

 Backup water